jwplayer/ott-web-app/docs/configuration.md

 **player**

-Player key of your custom created player in the [JW Player dashboard](https://dashboard.jwplayer.com).
+Player key of the default player.

 ---